-We can relate the integrated shock wave flux to the total blast energy vs distance to derive the shock wave time constant t_1 , The vast majority of the total input energy yield however is NOT in the shock wave in the far field but rather is mostly in the KE of the wind and umtimately dissipated as heat.
+We can relate the integrated shock wave flux to the total blast energy vs distance to derive the shock wave time constant t_1 , The vast majority of the total input energy yield however is NOT in the shock wave in the far field but rather is mostly in the KE of the wind and untimately dissipated as heat.
 In the near field the situation can be quite different with a significant portion of the total input yield going into the shock wave but we are not in the near field in our case as the ground effects are far from the detonation (typ>30km) as our gragments are small (~10m).
 The dissipation of energy into a combination of shock wave, wind and thermal dissipation yields a complex relationship of shock wave total energy vs distance and initial energy input.

 If we assume an isotropic shock wave we can integrate the total energy in the shock wave and compare this to the initial energy input.
-The total shock wave energy fraction decreases significantly with distance as we

-"first principles" analysis yields a reasonable agreement with observed blast effects from visual analysis of airburst weapons tests, thought it is somewhat larger.
-Below we get $t_1(\sec) \sim 0.4 E{Kt}^{-1/3}$ in the beginning of the far field whereas our visual fit to the weapons tests above was $t_1(\sec) = 0.3 E{Kt}^{-1/3}$.
+The total shock wave energy fraction decreases significantly with distance as we will see, This will yield a scaling law for the shock wave duration time constant.
+Note that the following "first principles" analysis yields a reasonable agreement with observed blast effects from visual analysis of airburst weapons tests, thought it is somewhat larger.
+Below we get $t_1(sec) \sim 0.4 E{kt}^{1/3}$ in the beginning of the far field whereas our visual fit to the weapons tests above was $t_1(sec) = 0.3E{Kt}^{1/3}$.
 Remarkably they both have precisely the same functional form in energy dependence though we had no preconceived functional form in fitting the observed blast data.
 The positive pulse duration time t_1 is important in the multiple fragment shock wave acoustic caustic formation.